arnchkv/school_register/README.md

 # school_register
-This a simple school register
+This a simple school register.
+This is new initiative.